stevenjoelbrey/PMFutures/README_data_pipeline.md

   Wiedinmyer, C., S. K. Akagi, R .J.
 Yokelson, L. K. Emmons, J. A. Al-Saadi,
   J. J. Orlando, and A. J. Soja.
-"The Fire INventory from NCAR (FINN): a high resolution global model to estimate the emissions from open burning:", __Geosci.
-Model Dev.__, 4, 625641, 2011.
+"The Fire INventory from NCAR (FINN): a high resolution global model to estimate the emissions from open burning:", Geosci.
+Model Dev., 4, 625641, 2011.

 TODO:

-	- Place on the same grid as GFED4s for easy comparisons.
-	- Re-grid to ecmwf grid for easy comparisons.
-Nearest neighbor.
+	- ~Python/process_FINN.py
+		- This script processes FINN data organized for GEOS-Chem and makes it match the GFED emissions format already used by this work.
+	- ~Python/regrid_fire_emissions.py
+		- This script takes fire emissions and places them onto the meteorology grid of my choosing.